|Sponsor this Chart|

 Cuttin' Edge Observatory

 It's the astronomer's forecast.
-At a glance, it shows when it will be cloudy or clear for up to the next two days.
+At a glance, it shows when it will be cloudy or clear for the next few days.
 It's a prediction of when Cuttin' Edge Observatory, AZ, will have good weather for astronomical observing.

 So, I (Attilla Danko) wrote a script to generate the images like the one above which summarizes CMC's forecast images just for Cuttin' Edge Observatory and the surroundings out to about 10 miles.

 Details: Read the image from left to right.
 Each column represents a different hour.
 The colors of the blocks are the colors from CMC's forecast maps for that hour.
 The two numbers at the top of a column is the time.
 A digit 1 on top of a 3 means 13:00 or 1pm.
 It's local time, in 24hr format.
 (Local time for Cuttin' Edge Observatory is -7 hours from GMT.)